leahsaph123/tri3_individ/CBnotes.md

 - Human capabilities can be enhanced by collaboration via computing.
 - Crowdsourcing offers new models for collaboration, such as connecting businesses or social causes with funding.

+### 5.4 Github Page Assignment
+- CompSci has 150 principles students.
+Describe a crowdsource idea and how you might initiate it in our environment?
+Mr. M could have the whole class test something and that could ensure that the program works properly
+- What about Del Norte crowdsourcing?
+Could your final project be better with crowdsourcing?
+DN crowdsourcing could be better because there are more people and a broader range of people to test and give ideas/results

 ## Github Pages assignment 5.1-5.2